 How to Shop for a College

-- How big is the school?
+- How large is the college?

-- What's the student-teacher ratio?
+- What's the student-teacher ratio in your major?

 - Are online classes available?

 - What kinds of internship opportunities are available?